gw4-isambard/docs/applications/README.md

 ## Format

 There is a template file `templates/application.rst` and currently a partial example for vasp, `applications/vasp.rst`.
-This includes included/linked files in the folder `applications/vasp/`.
+These refer to included/linked(download) files in the folder `applications/vasp/`.
-These files are duplicated in `_static/application/vasp/` which are where the links need to be pointed to ensure that files are available in the html build of the documentation`.

 ## Contributing